-But first, there are some mics out there that come with a desktop tripod of some sort.
-Test the packaged stands for wobbliness and vibrations if you tap your desk.
-You want sturdiness and well-built, solid stands to hold your microphone.
-Shock mounts will also help with vibrations and one of the things you’ll need later.
-I write about all the different pieces of podcast equipment you’ll need in another post.
+First, there are some mics out there that come with a desktop tripod of some sort.
+You want sturdiness.
+Well-built, solid stands will hold your microphone secure.
+Shock mounts will also help with vibrations and are one of the things you’ll need later.
+We cover all the different pieces of podcast equipment you’ll need in another post.

 Mic Boom Arms